vishalchovatiya/CPP_Templates/Memory model of C++ object.md

     1. an invariant region
     2. a shared region.
 - Data within the invariant region remains at a fixed offset from the start of the object regardless of subsequent derivations.
-But virtual base class memory region is not fixed because it is shared region & it fluctuates with subsequent derivation & order of derivation.
-I have discusssed more on this in [PART 2:All about virtual keyword C++](https://github.com/VisheshPatel/CPP_Templates/blob/master/PART%202:%20All%20about%20virtual%20keyword%20C++:%20How%20virtual%20class%20works%20internally%3F.md).
+But virtual base class memory region is not fixed because it is a shared region & it fluctuates with subsequent derivation & order of derivation.
+I have discussed more on this in [PART 2: All about virtual keyword C++](https://github.com/VisheshPatel/CPP_Templates/blob/master/PART%202:%20All%20about%20virtual%20keyword%20C++:%20How%20virtual%20class%20works%20internally%3F.md).